Right, don’t eat the dessert until I say so. Got it? Good.

 We will come back to this…

-In the course of our work we have to do quite a bit of direction of talent.
+In the course of our work we have to direct quite a lot of talent.
 Meals have to be eaten, coffee drunk, cakes scoffed, rooms enjoyed, views admired and so forth.
 Not arduous tasks by any means and they are usually tackled by the clients themselves, members of staff or their extended families.
-It isn’t difficult to rope someone in to eat a free meal or pretend to enjoy afternoon tea or coffee.
-Especially as this is the Scottish Highlands, home of exceptionally good home baking.
+It isn’t difficult to rope someone with the lure of a free meal or encourage them to pretend to enjoy afternoon tea or coffee if they are actually enjoying a latte and tucking in to cakes, scones, pastries or shortbread with no bill at the end .
+Especially as this is the Scottish Highlands, home of exceptionally good baking.

-However, there are times when it becomes a little difficult.
+However, there are times when it becomes a little exacting.
 The more people involved the more complicated it gets.
-When you have to create a bustling restaurant as a background to a shot that means you have to make sure that almost thirty people are behaving themselves when you press the button.
+When you have to create a bustling restaurant in the background of a shot that means you have to make sure that up to thirty people are behaving themselves when you press the button.

 Getting 30 people to pretend to be enjoying themselves when you’ve just told them not to drink the wine, beer, tea or coffee in front of them and that, as mere background artistes, they will not be getting any of the food the foreground talent is so happily tucking into can be tricky.
-There are small moments of rebellion.
+It can create small moments of rebellion…

 Not that the foreground talent are much better.
-On one shoot I was tasked to photograph a hotel’s restaurant, lounge and the very nice diner it had next door.
+On one shoot at a very lovely West Highland hotel part of the task was to photograph the restaurant, lounge and the very nice pizza and seafood diner it had next door.
 Talent was to be provided by the owners friends.

-My mistake was to turn my back on him.
-He tucked in again.
-I went back to the kitchen and asked for a third helping.
+My obvious mistake was to turn my back on him.
+As soon as I broke eye contact he tucked in again.
+I went back to the kitchen and asked very nicely for a third helping.

 After this we repaired to the lounge and a lovely afternoon tea was set up where scones were served with lashings of jam and cream.
 Guess who ate his before I had my lights set up…